babenkoivan/scout-elasticsearch-driver/README.md

 Recently I've released a new Elasticsearch ecosystem for Laravel, it includes:

-* [Elastic Scout](https://github.com/babenkoivan/elastic-scout-driver) - a generic Elasticsearch driver for Laravel Scout.
+* [Elastic Scout Driver](https://github.com/babenkoivan/elastic-scout-driver) - a generic Elasticsearch driver for Laravel Scout.
 It's perfect, if you need to build a simple search in your Laravel application.
-* [Elastic Scout Driver](https://github.com/babenkoivan/elastic-scout-driver) - an extension for Elastic Scout.
+* [Elastic Scout Driver Plus](https://github.com/babenkoivan/elastic-scout-driver-plus) - an extension for Elastic Scout Driver.
 If you want to take advantage of such Elasticsearch features as bool queries, highlighting, etc., it's a way to go.
 * [Elastic Migrations](https://github.com/babenkoivan/elastic-migrations) - an easy way to create, delete or update Elasticsearch index schema and share it with your teammates.
 It has quite similar interface to Laravel database migrations.